ColieShen/BlinkTrack/README.md

 # MultiTrack
 ## Introduction
 ![](./figure/multitrack_pipeline.png)
-MultiTrack is a dataset with color images, events, occluded tracks and visibility status.
+MultiTrack is a dataset with color images, events, occluded tracks, and visibility status.
 ![](./figure/multitrack_example.png)

 ---

 ## Acknowledgments

-Our work is standing on the shoulders of giants.
-We want to thank the following contributors that our code is based on:
+Our work stands on the shoulders of giants.
+We want to thank the following contributors for our code is based on:

 - Deep-Ev-Tracker
 https://github.com/uzh-rpg/deep_ev_tracker